 (1) See "AD VALOREM TAX PROCEDURES" in the body of this Official Statement for a description of the Issuer's taxation procedures.

-(2) Excludes the Refunded Bonds.
+(2) Excludes the Refunded Bonds and the partial defeasance scheduled to close on June 12, 2025.
 Preliminary, subject to change.